 JFrog Artifactory is a Universal Repository Manager supporting all major packaging formats and build tools.

 Artifactory provides tight integration Azure DevOps through the JFrog Artifactory Extension.
-In addition to managing efficient deployment of your artifacts to Artifactory, the extension lets you capture information about your build's resolved depedencies and deployed artifacts.
+In addition to managing efficient deployment of your artifacts to Artifactory, the extension lets you capture information about your build's resolved dependencies and deployed artifacts.
 Gain full traceability for your builds as the environment data associated with your build is automatically collected.

 The extension currently supports the following package managers: Maven, Gradle, npm, NuGet, Docker, Go and Conan.
 It also allows downloading and uploading generic files from and to Artifactory.